-Extracorporeal Shock Wave Therapy (ESWT) or “shockwave” therapy, for short, is a fantastic treatment when it comes to lingering heel pain issues that can become chronic in nature when left untreated.
-Being non-invasive, the wave energy generated by the technology is directed at an area of pain from outside the body, hence “extracorporeal”.
-The non-surgical procedure delivers waves from outside the body to trigger the body’s own repair mechanisms to increase the rate of soft-tissue healing of tendinopathy (also known as tendinitis or tendonitis) disorders that result in pain, swelling or impaired function exacerbated by, for example, simply walking or more intensive forms of movement like running.
+A shockwave therapy machine delivers waves from outside the body to trigger the body’s own repair mechanisms to increase the rate of soft-tissue healing of tendinopathy (also known as tendinitis or tendonitis) disorders that result in pain, swelling or impaired function exacerbated by.
+Shockwave therapy for plantar fasciitis, for example, relieves pain from the simple act of walking or more intensive activities like running.

 How Does Shockwave Therapy Work Exactly?

-Possibly the most widespread claim that is incorrect is that all acoustic wave, pressure, or radial shockwave therapy devices are the same.
+Possibly, the most widespread claim that is incorrect is that all acoustic wave, pressure, or radial shockwave therapy machines are the same.
 This is simply a false statement.

 Is There a Difference Between Shockwave and Ultrasound Therapy

 Although focused shockwaves are similar to ultrasound, big differences do exist.
-Focused shockwaves have substantially higher pressure amplitudes, which means that steepening effects resulting from non-linearities in the propagation medium (e.g. human tissue) have to be taken into consideration.
+Focused shockwaves have substantially higher pressure amplitudes, which means that steepening effects resulting from non-linearities in the propagation medium (e.g. human tissue) must be considered.

-Another difference is that most ultrasound waves are periodic oscillations with narrow bandwidth, whereas focused shockwaves are characterized by a single mostly positively pressure pulse followed by a comparatively small tensile wave component.
+Another difference is that most ultrasound waves are periodic oscillations with narrow bandwidths.
+In contrast, focused shockwaves are characterized by a single, mostly positive-pressure pulse followed by a comparatively small tensile wave component.

-As a result, shockwaves are the idea means for creating effects in deep tissue without interfering with the tissues located along the propagation path.
-So essentially, shockwave treatment enables targeted treatment of a confined area resulting in increased blood circulation and metabolic activity, leading to the onset of the healing process.
+As a result, shockwaves are ideal for creating effects in deep tissue without interfering with the tissues located along the propagation path.
+So essentially, shockwave treatment enables targeted management of the condition within a confined area, resulting in increased blood circulation and metabolic activity, leading to the onset of the healing process.

-What To Expect During and Following a Treatment
+What To Expect During and Following a Session